 Career and Technical Education B.S.

-Students who elect to pursue a degree in Career and Technical Studies, B.S. graduate with multiple employment opportunities.
-Students enrolled in the program develop valuable experience with faculty members who have “real world” experience and associations within the Career and Technical field.
+Students who elect to pursue a degree in Career and Technical Education: Workforce and Professional Studies, B.S. graduate with multiple employment opportunities.
+Students enrolled in the program develop valuable experience with faculty members who have "real world" experience and associations within the Career and Technical Education field.
 Upon completion of the requirements for the CTE Workforce and Program Development degree, students will be able to plan, supervise, conduct and evaluate training programs in business, industry, and government.
 Students who choose to pursue teacher certification are required to complete the Professional Education Minor (Professional Training Option - PTO) within the School of Education.
 Students may use these courses as their electives within the Workforce degree.
 Those who complete the PTO will be eligible for temporary certification to teach in middle schools, high schools, and Career and Technical Education centers.
-In addition to the Career and Technical Studies degree program, CTE offers a certificate for non-degree seeking students pursuing certification to teach.
-Look at Degree Plan.
+In addition to the Career and Technical Education degree program, CTE offers a certificate for non-degree seeking students pursuing certification to teach.

 Engineering Technology, B.S. - Information Engineering Technology

 Engineering Technology, B.S. - Information Engineering Technology students focus on networking and telecommunications as they investigate how technology is used to support organizations.
 The program emphasizes designing, implementing and maintaining networks and telecommunications and distance systems.
 Combining technical and management proficiency, graduates possess skills that help them succeed in complex organizations by being able to apply solid problem-solving strategies to solve real-world problems.
 This program is offered fully online.